 The truth is, a narcissist will stop at nothing to try to destroy you, even if it means involving, and emotionally harming the kids.
 In their fantasy world, they will go to any and all lengths to promote the illusion that his beliefs are right and good, and you are bad and wrong and deserve to be punished.

 And it may mean fabricating lies and manipulating the children, sowing seeds of doubt in them and in you, hoping to make everyone question their own memory, perception, and sanity.

-This pattern of “gaslighting” was one that I knew all too well from our marriage and contentious divorce process.
+This pattern of “gaslighting” was one that she knew all too well from their marriage and contentious divorce process.
 But now, he was drawing the children into believing his fabrications.

 We must have tools so we don’t fall apart and so that we can be present and loving to our children when they do return to our homes.
 Whether it’s yoga, faith, meditation, therapy, or coaching…we NEED support.
 We have to be able to take care of ourselves unconditionally and compassionately so that we can hold space for our children’s reactions to the stress they are enduring.

 I advise my clients with narcissistic exes to make sure parenting rights are thoroughly documented, and not to be afraid to involve law enforcement to protect these rights.

 It wasn’t until all charges were ruled unfounded and the police joined her at the children’s schools later that week, the only public place she had access to them, where they explained to the kids that no matter what their dad said they were to be with her on her parenting week, that she was able to bring them home.

 The experience was a snapshot of the harmful effects of children put in the middle during divorce.

 Two of the three children missed multiple days of school due to stress-induced stomach aches and headaches.Their emotional states were volatile for weeks to follow.